Updates Palau’s Protected Areas Network Act (2003)

 The Protected Areas Network Act establishes the framework for a network of marine and terrestrial protected areas ensuring a long-term sustainable use of natural resources.
 The Act involves local communities by enabling them to undertake a scientific and social assessment of their local environment and supports traditional systems of natural resource management, which have a long history in Palau.
-To date, 35 protected areas have been designated, including reefs, lagoons, mangroves and a sardine sanctuary.
-Palau seeks to protect 30 per cent of its near-shore marine environment and 20 per cent of its terrestrial environment by 2020.
+As a result, 35 protected areas have been designated, including reefs, lagoons, mangroves and a sardine sanctuary.
+Palau achieved to protect 30 per cent of its near-shore marine environment and 20 per cent of its terrestrial environment by 2020 and was able to maintain this large protected area since then (as of 2024).

 In 2015, the Palau National Congress (Olbiil era Kelulau) made a monumental decision: to designate 457,077 square kilometres of Palau’s ocean as a fully protected marine sanctuary.
 The vote cemented Palau, an archipelago consisting of more than 500 islands, as a global leader in efforts to establish “no-take” marine protected areas (MPAs), where all extractive activities such as fishing, and mining are prohibited.
 The Palau National Marine Sanctuary (PNMS) now makes up 80 percent of Palau’s territorial waters, with Palau holding the record for the largest percentage of exclusive economic zone (EEZ) designated as a fully protected marine area in the world.
 Locally managed fisheries are still permitted to operate in the remaining 20 percent of Palau’s EEZ.
 The PNMS is known locally through bul, a traditional practice that places a moratorium on actions that have a negative impact on the community.
 Fusing tradition with innovation, the Palauan nation has become a guiding light when it comes to protecting marine life for future generations.